Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 - [Protect the master branch](#protect-the-master-branch)
 - [Next steps](#next-steps)

-## Get the code
+## Create your repo

-You'll use a GitHub repository and GitHub Actions for running the multi-stage pipeline with build, testing, and release stages.
+Use this template to create a GitHub repository with the same files and folders for your development.

 To create your repository: